longster/cP-Starter-Dark/README.md

     - **cPanel User**:
         + `/home/username/var/cpanel/styled/cP_Starter_Dark/` *(Note: username - represents the cPanel account's username)*

-3. Generate custom icons via command line *(Note: this is optional as it replaces existing icons)*:
+3. Generate custom icons via command line:
+*(Note: this is optional as it replaces existing icons)*

     - **Both Server & Reseller**:
         + Log in to the server via SSH as a root or reseller user